Homer Tien: Biography

 He later underwent four years of further residency training in general surgery via the Canadian Forces and the University of Toronto from 1998 to 2002.

 As a Canadian Forces surgeon, he also deployed to the NATO-led multinational stabilization force in Bosnia in 2003, to Kabul with ISAF in 2004, and multiple times to the Role 3 Multinational Medical Unit in Kandahar.

 In 2007, he earned a Master of Science in clinical epidemiology from the University of Toronto.

 Honours and awards

 Tien was awarded the Officer of the Order of Military Merit (OMM) in December 2011.

 In July 2012, Tien was presented with the Canadian Forces Major Sir Frederick Banting Term Chair in Military Trauma Research.

 In 2019, Tien was appointed a Fellow of the Canadian Institute for Military and Veteran Health Research.

+He was made an Member of the Order of Canada in 2025.

 Research

 Tien's research focuses mostly on combat trauma care and war surgery, prehospital trauma care, and improving trauma care to populations working and living in remote areas.